Meet Up, Thetford

 Meet Up has a limited counselling service which is run on a referral basis only.

 Every Thursday we invite parents, grandparents and carers with their toddlers along to our group from 1.30pm until 3pm, during term time only.
 Parents to be are also very welcome to come along and get to know us.
 The groups are friendly, relaxed and completely free of charge.
 All children are welcome up to the age of 5 years.
+This group is run by Becky and Hannah.

 Meet Up offers flexible volunteering opportunities; whether you want to volunteer in order to assist with your personal or professional development or to give something back to the community, the team always welcomes potential new volunteers to work within any of our services.
 Volunteers will receive supervision and support and be offered various training opportunities.
 All volunteers are informally interviewed by the Meet Up Manager and must undergo a full DBS police check and safer recruitment interview in line with The Benjamin Foundation's Child Protection Policy.